 Rosamund

-Dorian’s first love, who unfortunately left him to marry a different lord.
+Rosamund was Dorian’s first love, she unfortunately left him to marry a different lord.

 Brannon Galathynius